May 31, 2019

 Every holiday season, a near-certain bestseller will be holiday gift baskets.
 Here, you have two main options.
 You can either promote gift baskets that include a bottle of alcohol (either wine or spirits) and accessories (such as wine glasses), or a gift basket that is much more of a curated wine bundle.
 According to research firm Nielsen, alcohol still ranks as one of the Top 10 gifts to give during the holiday season, so it’s important to have a variety of gift baskets and bundles available, at a variety of different price points.

-One other way to promote gifting within the store is to offer specialty gift-wrap services.
+One other way to promote gifting within the store is to offer speciality gift-wrap services.
 If you were hiring extra help during the busy holiday season, here is one easy way to put them to work.
 One big reason why customers opt for gift baskets is the ease and convenience of buying a nicely packaged gift with little or no effort on their part.
 So make sure that you’re going the extra mile to make each purchase of a gift bottle look special.

 There is so much work that goes into managing the actual brick-and-mortar store that sometimes little or no thought is given to making the online part of the business look just as good.
 If you are decorating windows, adding special holiday displays and re-arranging aisles and floor stacks in the store, why are you not also taking steps to add holiday-themed content to your website?